LegalizeAdulthood/refactor-test-suite/results/CLionResults.md

 Notes:

+* Methodology:
-* Methodology: Default suggestions are selected when refactoring.
-Some refactorings can be performed successfully if suggestions are excluded.
+  * Default suggestions are selected when refactoring.
+  * Some refactorings can be performed successfully if suggestions are excluded.
+  * If a refactoring is performed via clang-tidy those results are omitted.
 * **Add Block Delimiter** is performed by placing the cursor on the enclosing control statement and applying the action *Add braces to '...' statement*.
+* **Add Override** can be performed through clang-tidy integration.
 * **Add Parameter** is performed with **Change Signature**.
 * **Create Setter Method** is performed with Code / Generate... / Setter.
 * **Flatten Conditional** is performed by repeatedly applying the action *Merge